owenps/Castlemates/README.md

 # Castlemates
-A Python script which scrapes pgn files for Chess checkmates from castling.
+A Python script which scrapes pgn files for chess games ending in a checkmates from castling.
 This project was largely inspired by Chess International Master [Eric Rosen](https://twitter.com/im_rosen?lang=en) and the [Chessfactory Hall Of Fame](https://github.com/mark-dev/chessfactory-hall-of-fame) by Mark-Dev.

 ## Technolgoies